Aggroo/CellularAutomaton/README.md

-# GameOfLife
+# Cellular Automaton
+A collection of Cellular Automaton project

+List of projects currently added:

-An easy implementation of Conway's Game of Life just for practice purposes
+··* Conway's Game of Life